elasticio/sftp-component/README.md

 - **id** - (string, required): Full filename and path to the file

 ### Download File by name
-Finds a file by name in the provided directory and uploads (streams) to the attachment storage
+Finds a file by name in the provided directory and either uploads (streams) its content to the attachment storage or emits its in Base64 representation as a message.

 #### Configuration Fields
 * **Allow Empty Result** - (dropdown, optional, defaults to `No`): Do not thrown error when no objects were found
 * **Allow ID to be Omitted** - (dropdown, optional, defaults to `No`): Do not thrown error when object id is missing